-Under the direction of Professor Vish Krishnan and Lada Rasochova, PhD, MBA (Rady ‘08), the CIID program has grown to include the StartR and mystartupXX accelerator programs, Triton Innovation Challenge, Rady Innovation Fellows, Rady Venture Fund and Idea Connect.
+Under the direction of Professor Vish Krishnan and Tim Schwartz, the CIID program has grown to include the StartR accelerator programs, Triton Innovation Challenge, Rady Innovation Fellows, and Rady Venture Fund.
 All of these programs, combined with the many other unique learning opportunities of the Rady School, provide students with the opportunity to explore the many sides of innovation and entrepreneurship.

 Triton Innovation Challenge

 Open to students, faculty, and staff across UC San Diego, this annual competition focuses on environmentally relevant ideas and innovations.Learn More